 Examples of James’ recent work are:

-- XW v XW EWFC 76: Acting for the husband in relation to a departure from equality due to special contribution.
+XW v XW EWFC 76: James acted for the husband in relation to a departure from equality due to special contribution.
 The husband’s shareholding in a tech start-up company had been valued at £370m and the total assets were £500m.
 Mr Justice Baker was satisfied that the ‘husband’s contribution to the growth in value of the business assets during the marriage [came] within the concept of special contribution’.

-- S v S (Application to prevent solicitor from acting) EWHC 2660 (FAM): Acting for the wife in relation to an application made by the husband asking for an order that the wife’s legal representatives be debarred from acting for their client because the husband had an initial consultation with the wife’s legal team prior to either party signing a retainer.
+S v S (Application to prevent solicitor from acting) EWHC 2660 (FAM): James acted for the wife in relation to an application made by the husband asking for an order that the wife’s legal representatives be debarred from acting for their client because the husband had an initial consultation with the wife’s legal team prior to either party signing a retainer.
 The husband’s legal team argued that the wife’s legal team were privy to confidential, privileged information and therefore in conflict.
 Mr Justice Williams found that no such information had been disclosed and that the husband had visited a number of law firms with the purpose of conflicting them.
 The husband’s application was dismissed and costs followed the event.